 Emotional or psychological abuse can also be very damaging, and may include behaviors such as yelling, gaslighting, threatening, manipulating, interfering with outside relationships, and many more.
 Abusers sometimes even abuse pets to torment the victim.

 Financial abuse can also be very harmful, and may involve withholding money or preventing the victim from working so as to control their actions.

 Finally, sexual abuse is also a type of domestic violence.
 Regardless of marital or relationship status, any non-consensual or forced sexual assault is domestic violence.

 If you are experiencing domestic violence or abuse, it is important to reach out for help.
 A domestic violence lawyer can provide you with important legal advice and assistance, and can help you protect yourself and your loved ones.
-You do not need to suffer in silence – there is help available right here in Pennsylvania (PA).
+You do not need to suffer in silence – there is help available right here in Philadelphia (PA).

 How a PA Domestic Violence Lawyer Can Help

 Having a team of trusted, qualified domestic abuse lawyers on your side will ensure you or your loved one will receive the help, protection, justice, and compensation appropriate for your specific case.